Updated July 15, 2022

 Remember that some airlines now have a cut-off on hand luggage items into the cabin.
 EasyJet, for example, gives overhead locker space on a first-come-first-served basis.
 All other bags at the correct size could end up in the hold, free of charge.
 And Ryanair will now only allow passengers who have paid for priority boarding to take a larger bag into the cabin.

 Taking hand luggage instead of checked baggage on holiday generally allows you to avoid checked-in baggage charges.
 However, you must always check the weights and costs of individual airlines before you fly.
-For example, if you don’t pre-book your hold baggage with Ryanair, you’re looking at up to £40 for a 20kg case one way (depending on your journey length) or up to £50 if you arrange this at the airport.
+For example, if you don’t pre-book your hold baggage with Ryanair, you’re looking at up to £40 for a 20kg case one way (depending on your journey length) or up to £70 if you arrange this post-booking/at the airport.